Outlier detection in default logics: the tractability/intractability frontier: Introduction

-To illustrate, consider a case where during the same day, a credit card number is used several times to pay for services provided through the Internet.
-This sounds normal enough, but add to that the interesting fact that the payment is done through different IPs, each of which is located in a different country!
-It might be the case that the credit card owner is traveling on this particular day, but if the different countries from which the credit card is used are located in different continents we might get really suspicious about who has put his hands on these credit card numbers.
-Another way to put it is to say that the fact that the credit card number is used in different continents during the same day makes this credit card an outlier, and one of the probable explanations for such a phenomenon is that the credit card numbers have been stolen.
-This example is discussed further in the following.
+To illustrate, consider a scenario where a credit card number is used several times during a specific day to pay for services provided through the Internet.
+This sounds normal so far, but add to that the fact that the payment is done through different IPs, each of which is located in a different country.
+It might be the case that the credit card owner is traveling on this particular day, but if the different countries from which the credit card is used are located in different continents, we might get really suspicious about who has put his hands on these credit card numbers.
+In our terminology, we say that the fact that the credit card number is used in different continents during the same day makes this credit card an outlier.

-As noted in \cite{ABP08}, outlier detection problems are generally computationally quite hard, with their associated complexities ranging from $\rm D^P$-complete to $\rm D^P_3$-complete, depending on the specific form of problem one decides to deal with.
-For this reason, \cite{ABP10} singled out cases where a very basic outlier detection problem, that is, the problem of recognizing an outlier set and its witness set, can be solved in polynomial time.
-A cumulative look at the results presented in \cite{ABP08,ABP10}, provides an idea of the tractability frontier associated with outlier detection problems in default logic.
+As shown in \citep{ABP08}, outlier detection problems are generally computationally quite hard, their associated complexities ranging from $\rm D^P$-complete to $\rm D^P_3$-complete, depending on the specific form of problem one deals with.
+For this reason, in \citep{ABP10} we have looked into significant fragments of general Reiter's default logics where lower complexities are involved.
+In particular, while the outlier detection problems remains NP-hard several language fragments, a tractable case was actually singled out.
+The case is the Outlier-Witness recognition problem (the problem of telling if, for the theory at hand, a given pair of sets of literals indeed forms an outlier-witness pair), that was proved to be solvable in polynomial time over normal unary default theories.

+This initial tractability result prompted us to embark on a more systematic study of the tractability frontier associated with outlier detection problems.
+To illustrate, in the papers \citep{ABP08,ABP10} three basic outlier detection problems of increasing complexity have been defined, that are: \begin{itemize} \item \textit{Outlier-Witness Recognition}, \item \textit{Outlier Recognition}, and \item \textit{Outlier Existence}. \end{itemize} Clear enough, for any of the above problems, the computational complexity underlying outlier detection depends on the exact default language used to encode the background knowledge base $\Delta$ and on the specific notion of outlier one intends to deal with.
+In particular, we know from previous results ) that the most general of the problems above, namely, \textit{Outlier Existence}, and the simpler \textit{Outlier recognition} problem, are NP-hard even on normal unary theories.
+On the other hand, on such form of theories, the problem \textit{Outlier-Witness Recognition} is solvable in polynomial time\citep{ABP08,ABP10}.